 Is his murder going to stop men from being jealous?

 Is his murder going to take crack off the streets or stop other murders?

 No!
 Of course, not.

 Through his humor and vibrant personality 50-50 always brought light to those around him no matter how dark the atmosphere was.
-That light will shine on though those who new and loved him.
+That light will shine on through those who knew and loved him.
 R. I. P. Timothy Titsworth, A. K. A. 50-50!